saltyorg/docs/docs/reference/google-service-accounts.md

 IF YOU HAVE SERVICE ACCOUNTS CREATED IN ANOTHER CONTEXT [CLOUDBOX, PTS, ETC.]  YOU CAN USE THOSE.
 THERE IS NO REQUIREMENT TO CREATE MORE.

+SA-GEN has recently [May 2023] changed; these instructions are assuming the older version, and the paths and commands below have been updated to reflect that.

 1. Create /opt/sa and make sure it's writable by you.

     ```shell